-Nepal having a population of more than 28 million with a complex mixture of different ethnic groups each with a distinctive lifestyle and cultural flavor speaking different languages and dialect.
+Nepal has a population of more than 28 million with a complex mixture of different ethnic groups each with a distinctive lifestyle and cultural flavor speaking different languages and dialect.

 The Sherpas live mainly in the mountain of eastern and central Nepal, in particular in the Solu Khumbu (Everest) region.
 The Sherpas are probably the best known Nepalese ethnic group originally from Tibet, they settled in the area about 500 years ago.
 The Sherpas also known as “snow leopard” live in the Himalaya region up to an average altitude of 4570m.